cloudfoundry/diego-notes/README.md

 5. *Re-emitting start requests:*
 	- The request to start the ActualLRP may have failed.
 This can be detected if the ActualLRP remains in the `UNCLAIMED` state for longer than some timescale.
 The BBS acts by resubmitting a start request.

-### Harmonizing ActualLRPs based on Cell Precsence: Suspect Cells
+### Harmonizing ActualLRPs based on Cell Presence: Suspect Cells

 As mentioned in the previous section, when a Cell fails to register its presence with Locket, BBS marks ActualLRPs assigned to that Cell as `suspect`.
 Rather than aggressively trying to prune out suspect ActualLRPs and potentially causing loss of routability, the BBS gives the missing Cell some time to recover its presence while working on a contingency plan for a replacement instance.
 Here is how it works: